-On April 20, 2017, the Company effected a one-for-two hundred and fifty (1:250) reverse stock split whereby the Company (i) decreased the number of authorized shares of common stock, par value \$0.001 per share (the "Common Stock") to 100,000,000 (ii) decreased the number of authorized shares of preferred stock to 1,500,005 and (iii) decreased, by a ratio of one-for-two hundred and fifty (1:250) the number of retroactively issued and outstanding shares of Common Stock.
-Proportional adjustments for the reverse stock split were made to the Company's outstanding stock options, warrants and equity incentive plans, including all share and per-share data, for all amounts and periods presented in the consolidated financial statements.
+On April 20, 2017, the Company effected a one-for-two hundred and fifty (1:250) reverse stock split whereby the Company (i) decreased the number of its authorized shares of common stock, par value \$0.001 per share, to 100,000,000 (ii) decreased the number of authorized shares of preferred stock to 1,500,005, and (iii) decreased, by a ratio of one-for-two hundred and fifty (1:250) the number of issued and outstanding shares of its common stock.
+Proportional adjustments for the reverse stock split were made to the Company's outstanding stock options, warrants and equity incentive plans, including all share and per-share data, for all amounts and periods presented in the Company's consolidated financial statements included elsewhere in this Annual Report.